jugurthakcm/snake-game/README.md

 # snake-game

-This a basic snake game developed with JavaScript
+This is a basic snake game developed with HTML, CSS, JavaScript

+Give it a star ★ !
+Thank you.